elmmahboubi/redirectpush/README.md

 - **Public Access**: Configured for anonymous link creation and access
 - **Input Validation**: URL validation on both client side
 - **Error Handling**: Comprehensive error handling throughout the app
+- **Environment-based Authentication**: Superuser credentials stored in environment variables, not in source code
+- **Session Management**: Secure localStorage-based session persistence
+- **Input Sanitization**: All user inputs are validated and sanitized

 ## 📱 How It Works